rustybird/corridor/README.md

 ```
 # If you use something other than systemd-networkd to bring up your
+# network interfaces (make sure that whatever it is correctly orders
-# network interfaces, you must add an ordering and a dependency:
+# itself after network-pre.target!), you must add a dependency:
 mkdir /etc/systemd/some.service.d
 cat  >/etc/systemd/some.service.d/corridor.conf <<-END
 	[Unit]
 	Require=corridor-init-forwarding.service
-	After=corridor-init-forwarding.service
 END

 # Start corridor